coderamos/codefolio-responsive-background-site/README.md

-# CODERAMOS | responsive background site
+# coderamos | RESPONSIVE BACKGROUND SITE

 Creating a responsive background website using only HTML and CSS.